7thAAC/7thAAC.github.io/index.md

 The conference booklet will be available once registrations have been finalised.

 ## Timetable
+The timetable will be available once registrations have been finalised.

 Note: Official times are given in Perth time.
 Local time is intended to be helpful, but it is up to you to check it is correct.

 #### Wednesday 17th